LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 My experience of being banned after the very first campaigns speaks for itself.

 Phantombuster is flexible.
-You can add many phantoms simultaneously, it can help you here and there, so it’s an amazing helper for truly technology-obsessed guys who are really there for seeing how it works in core.
+You can add many phantoms simultaneously, it can help you here and there, so it’s an amazing helper for truly technology-obsessed guys.
 Marketers and other simple people will find it too challenging to explore and use.

 - Many social platforms covered